ndicandia98/academy-training/README.md

 * Go to "/packages/api"

-* Run to install packages dependencies:
+* To install packages dependencies run:
 ```
 npm install
 ```

-* Run  to execute the API locally.
+* To execute the API locally run:
 ```
 npm run start-dev
 ```